Kjell Elvis

+Biography

-Kjell Elvis was born in Farsund, was raised in Vanse, and currently resides in Lyngdal.
+Kjell Elvis was born in Farsund, raised in Vanse, and currently resides in Lyngdal.
 While he was in the military in 1988, he started doing some Elvis impersonating.
 He has had plastic surgery a number of times, to look more like his idol, Elvis Presley, the first one in 1994.
 In 1997, a media company of Norway, the Norwegian Broadcasting Corporation, showed the documentary Kjell Elvis, about his life as an impersonator.
 The documentary was also shown in Sweden, Germany and Denmark.

 He arranged an Elvis Festival in Kristiansand in Norway in 2001, but it was not an economic success.
 He arranged a new festival in Oslo in 2002.
 He is (per August 2003) the only full-time professional Elvis impersonator in Scandinavia.

 He broke the world record for singing Elvis hits, in August 2003, when he sang nonstop for 26 hours, four minutes and 40 seconds.
 The Norwegian Broadcasting Corporation also set a record for themselves, by streaming the whole 26-hour concert on their website.

 Kjell Elvis is known for his support of his friend Vidar Kleppe, a former MP for the Progress Party, and in 2001 stated that "if Elvis were alive, he would have voted for the Progress Party".
 He went on to support Kleppe in the Southern Norway List in the 2001 election, and subsequently Kleppe's Democrats party.
 For the 2013 parliamentary election he however campaigned for the new The Christians party, citing his support for socially conservative Christian policies.